tribbloid/ISpark/README.md

 ISpark is a standard Spark Application that when submitted, its driver will maintain a three-way connection between IPython UI server and Spark cluster.

+## Demo

+[Click me](http://ec2-54-88-40-125.compute-1.amazonaws.com:8080/) for a quick impression This environment is deployed on a Spark cluster with 8+ cores.
+It comes with no uptime guarantee and may not be accessible during maintenance.

 ## Usage

 ISpark supports 2 REPL environments: [Native (Spark-shell)]() & [SpookyStuff], support for Mahout DRM